 Tel: (212) 725-5288 | firstname.lastname@example.org

-For Canadian media inquiries, please contact Ruta Liormonas at Knopf Canada:
+For Canadian media or event inquiries, please contact Ruta Liormonas at Knopf Canada:

 Tel: (416) 557-5518 | email@example.com

-For US media inquiries, please contact Matthew Daddona at Dey Street/HarperCollins:
+For US media inquiries or event, please contact Libby Collins at Dey Street/HarperCollins: